SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-1/Basic-Math/Converting to number data types/README.md

 There is a way to solve this problem:<br>
 **passing the string value into the <em>Number()</em> constructor to return a number version of the same value.**

-For example, try typing these lines into your console:
+For example, try <strong>typing these lines into your console</strong>:

 <p>let myNumber = "74";<br>
 myNumber += 3;</p>